apehex/jekyll-theme-parallelism/README.md

 gem "jekyll-theme-parallelism"
 ```

-And add this line to your Jekyll site's `_config.yml`:
+And add this line to your JJekyll site's `_config.yml`:

 ```yaml
 theme: jekyll-theme-parallelism